-Like any other views, you can capture the plot with the File $\rightarrow$ $\boxed{\square}$ Save Screenshot.
+Like any other views, you can capture the plot with the File \rightarrow [\odot] Save Screenshot.
 We will discuss Save Screenshot later in the tutorial.
-You can also move around plots in the GUI like you can other views.
+You can also resize and swap plots in the GUI like you can other views.